 Many organizations facing enterprise-wide systems upgrades link the EDI and ERP systems selection processes, even though this approach may end up taking more calendar time and exposing the organization to greater risk.
 However, there may be other benefits to implementing modern EDI software first, benefits that may be much greater than that of interface compatibility (which is often an ERP system issue).
+Think of the value of an automated data pipeline from front-end systems to the back-end through EDI integration.

 First, let’s understand EDI ERP integration by defining each part.